ajaykumar130/PowerBI-Report/README.md

-I have donloaded Sample Report dataset form the internet in Excel format where the data is uncleaned.The data was transormed using Power Query in structured format to create Dashboards.
+I have donloaded Sample Report dataset form the internet in Excel format where the data is realted to Market details.
+While loading the data into PowerBI there will be presence of many sheets related to store.I had loaded Orders data to create the Dashboards.